junj0619/JS-OOP/Section 1: Getting Started.md

 Object-Oriented Programming came to sovle this problem, in  Object-Oriented Programming we combine a group of related variables and functions into a unit.
 We call that unit an object.
 We refer to these variable to properties, and the functions as methods.

+For example the localStorage in your browsers.
+Every browsers has a local storage object that allows you store data locally.
+This localStorage object has property like length which returns the number of objects in the storage, and methods like setItem and removeItem.
+So in object oriented programming you group related variables, and functions that operate on them into objects.
+And this is what we call **Encapsulation**.

 #### Encapsulation ####